PapersOfMathieuNls/clever-commit/combined.md

 We identified two main limitations of our approach, CLEVER, which require further studies.

-CLEVERT is designed to work on multiple related systems.
-Applying CLEVER on a single system will most likely be less effective as the the two steps classification would be hindered by the fact that it is unlikely to have a large number of similar bugs within the same system.
-For single systems, we recommend the use of statistical models based on process and code metrics for the detection of risky commits such as the ones developed by Kamei et al. and Rosen et al. [@Kamei2013; @Rosen2015].
+CLEVER is designed to work on multiple related systems.
+Applying CLEVER on a single system will most likely be less effective.
+The the two-phase classification process of CLEVER would be hindered by the fact that it is unlikely to have a large number of similar bugs within the same system.
+For single systems, we recommend the use of metric-based models.
 A metric-based solution, however, may turn to be ineffective when applied across systems because of the difficulty associated with identifying common thresholds that are applicable to a wide range of systems.

 The second limitation we identified has to do with the fact that CLEVER is designed to work with Ubisoft systems.
-Ubisoft uses C\#, C, C++, Java and other internally developped languages.
+Ubisoft uses C\#, C, C++, Java and other internally developed languages.
 It is however common to have  other languages used in an environment with many inter-related systems.
-We intend to extend CLEVERT to process commits from other languages as well.
+We intend to extend CLEVER to process commits from other languages as well.

 ## Threats to Validity

 The selection of target systems is one of the common threats to validity for approaches aiming to improve the analysis of software systems.
 It is possible that the selected programs share common properties that we are not aware of and therefore, invalidate our results.
-However, the systems vary in terms of purpose, size, and history.

-In addition, we see a threat to validity that stems from the fact that we only used closed-source systems.
-The results may not be generalizable to open-source systems.
+Because of the industrial nature of this study, we had to work with the systems developed by the company.

-The programs we used in this study are all based on the C\#, C, C++ and Java programming language.
+The programs we used in this study are all based on the C\#, C, C++ and Java programming languages.
-This can limit the generalization of the results to projects written in other languages.
+This can limit the generalization of the results to projects written in other languages, especially that the main component of CLEVER is based on code clone matching.

-Finally, part of the analysis of the CLEVER proposed fixes that we did was based on manual comparisons of the CLEVERT fixes with those proposed by developers with a focus group composed of experienced engineers and software architects.
-Although we exercised great care in analyzing all the fixes, we may have misunderstood some aspects of the commits.
+Finally, part of the analysis of the CLEVER proposed fixes that we did was based on manual comparisons of the CLEVER fixes with those proposed by developers with a focus group composed of experienced engineers and software architects.
+Although, we exercised great care in analysing all the fixes, we may have misunderstood some aspects of the commits.

-In conclusion, internal and external validity have both been minimized by choosing a set of 12 different systems, using input data that can be found in any programming languages and version systems (commit and changesets).
+In conclusion, internal and external validity have both been minimized by choosing a set of 12 different systems, using input data that can be found in any programming languages and version systems (commits and changesets).

 # Conclusion {#sec:conclusion}

 In this paper, we presented CLEVER (Combining Levels of Bug Prevention and Resolution Techniques), an approach that detects risky commits (i.e., a commit that is likely to introduce a bug) with an average of 79.10% precision and a 65.61% recall.
-CLEVERT combines code metrics, clone detection techniques and project dependency analysis to detect risky commits within and across projects.
-CLEVERT operates at commit-time, i.e., before the commits reach the central code repository.
+CLEVER combines code metrics, clone detection techniques and project dependency analysis to detect risky commits within and across projects.
+CLEVER operates at commit-time, i.e., before the commits reach the central code repository.
 Also, because it relies on code comparison, CLEVER does not only detect risky commits but also makes recommendations to developers on how to fix them.
 We believe that this makes CLEVER a practical approach for preventing bugs and proposing corrective measures that integrate well with the developer's workflow through the commit mechanism.

 As a future work, we want to build a feedback loop between the users and the clusters of known buggy commits and their fixes.
 If a fix is never used by the end-users, then we could remove it from the clusters and improve our accuracy.
+We also intend to improve CLEVER to deal with generated code.
+We also want to improve the fixes proposed by CLEVER to add contextual information to help developers better assess the applicability of the fixes.

 # Reproduction Package